adrita78/Membrane-protein-MD-Simulation/README.md

 # Membrane-protein-MD-Simulation
-This repository is includes codes to prepare a membrane protein system for molecular dynamics simulations.
+This repository includes codes to prepare a membrane protein system for molecular dynamics simulations.